bradleyschacht/presentations/Introducing Microsoft Fabric/README.md

 ### **Warehouse**
 1. Create a new warehouse called WideWorldImportersDW.
-2. Create a pipeline to copy data from the **WideWorldImportersDW.Warehouse.StockItems** table in Azure SQL DB to the **dbo.Item** table in the warehouse.
+2. Create a pipeline to copy data from the **WideWorldImportersDW.Dimension.StockItem** table in Azure SQL DB to the **dbo.StockItem** table in the warehouse.
 3. Show connecting to the database with Azure Data Studio (or SSMS).
 4. Run a few queries and show the cross database query functionality.